ama-chi/Group_13_CS4248/src/README.md

 - Used for evaluation of each model on every type of question class.

 ### finetune.py
--
+- Used for finetuning all layers of a selected pretrained architecture from HuggingFace.

 ### model.py
-- Base architecture for our custom models, actual architecture used is in folder [./custom_models].
+- Base architecture for our transfer learning models, actual architecture used is in folder [./custom_models].